-One of the art movements that really change the way art was produced was Abstract Expressionism.
-The artist in this art movement changed how art was expressed and viewed.
+Abstract Expressionism was one of the art movements that really changed the way art was produced.
+The artists in this art movement changed how art was expressed and viewed.

-The cultural significance of abstract expressionism art is it was a forerunner for the cultural changes that took place in the United States in the 1950s and 1960s.
+The cultural significance of abstract expressionism art is that it was a forerunner for the cultural changes in the United States in the 1950s and 1960s.
 The Abstract Expressionism movement started after World War II in the 1940s and continued into the 1950s.
-The world saw great cultural shifts in the 1950s and the 1960s.
+The world saw significant cultural shifts in the 1950s and the 1960s.

 Abstract Expressionism Art

 The Abstract Expressionism art movement started after World War 11 in New York City in the 1940s.
-It was the first major American art movement that also put New York City on the map as a major world art center.
+It was the first significant American art movement that also put New York City on the map as a significant world art center.

 The Abstract Expressionism movement was not just an art movement that influenced art in America.
-It signified a huge cultural shift that was about to take place in both America and Europe.
+It signified a huge cultural shift that was about to occur in America and Europe.

-In the 1940s, when Abstract Expressionism started, few galleries were willing to show the work of what at the time was considered an American avant-garde group of artists.
+In the 1940s, when Abstract Expressionism started, few galleries were willing to show the work of what was considered an American avant-garde group of artists at the time.
 By the 1950s, Abstract Expressionism became the dominant art trend.

 Here are some very broad characteristics that helped define the Abstract Expressionism movement: